IgnisDa/ryot/docs/content/integrations.md

 1. Obtain an API token as described in the Audiobookshelf [authentication](https://api.audiobookshelf.org/#authentication) docs.
-2. Go to your Ryot user settings and add the correct details as described in the [yank](#yank-integrations) section.
+2. Go to your Ryot integrations settings and add the correct details as described in the [yank](#yank-integrations) section.

 ### Komga